 Joint Account - No Survivorship.
 This is owned by two or more persons, but none of you intend (merely by opening this account) to create any right of survivorship in any other person.

 Payable on Death (POD) Account.
 A beneficiary cannot withdraw unless: (1) the person creating the account dies, and (2) the beneficiary is then living.
-The person creating this account type reserves the right to: (7) Business, Organization, and Association Accounts.
+The person creating this account type reserves the right to: (1) change beneficiaries, (2) change account types, and (3) withdraw all or part of the account funds at any time.
+This agreement is governed by North Carolina General Statutes§ 53C-6-7.

 Earnings in the form of interest, dividends, or credits will be paid only on collected funds, unless otherwise provided by law or our policy.
-You represent that you have the authority to open and conduct business on this account on behalf of the entity.
+You represent that yon have the authority to open and conduct business on this account on behalf of the entity.
 We may require the governing body of the entity opening the account to give us a separate authorization telling us who is authorized to act on its behalf.
 We will honor the authorization until we actually receive written notice of a change from the governing body of the entity.

-(8) Stop Payments.
-Unless otherwise provided, the rules in this section cover stopping payment of items such as checks and drafts.
+The rules in this section cover stopping payment of items such as checks and drafts.
 Rules for stopping payment of other types of transfers of funds, such as consumer electronic fund transfers, may be established by law or our policy.
 If we have not disclosed these rules to you elsewhere, you may ask us about those rules.

 We may accept an order to stop payment on any item from any one of you.
 You must make any stop-payment order in the manner required by law and we must receive it in time to give us a reasonable opportunity to act on it before our stop-payment cutoff time.
 Because stop-payment orders are handled by computers, to be effective, your stop- payment order must precisely identify the number, date, and amount of the item, and the payee.

 You may stop payment on any item drawn on your account whether you sign the item or not.
 Generally, if your stop-payment order is given to us in writing it is effective for six months.
 Your order will lapse after that time if you do not renew the order in writing before the end of the six-month period.
 If the original stop-payment order was oral your stop-payment order will lapse after 14 calendar days if you do not confirm your order in writing within that time period.
 We are not obligated to notify you when a stop-payment order expires.

 If you stop payment on an item and we incur any damages or expenses because of the stop payment, you agree to indemnify us for those damages or expenses, including attorneys' fees.
 You assign to us all rights against the payee or any other holder of the item.
 You agree to cooperate with us in any legal actions that we may take against such persons.
 You should be aware that anyone holding the item may be entitled to enforce payment against you despite the stop-payment order.